 At JMT, we have a staff of professionals that have performed studies and designed projects throughout the U.S. for federal, state, and local governments.
 At the forefront is our goal to make for a safer environment for all users (vehicles, pedestrians, bicycles, and scooters).
 While we work to improve conditions today, we are tied into the future with the implementation of connected and automated vehicles.

 Travel Demand Forecasting

-JMT has performed travel demand forecasting for more than 25 years through both regional travel demand models and the manual four step process.
-We have developed a regional forecasting model for a four-county area.
-Other forecasting assignments include transportation plans, individual project forecasts for corridors involving transit, express toll and HOV lanes, and for environmental assessments including air and noise analysis.
-Our modelers use software such as CUBE and TP+.
-JMT understands the modeling process, and our staff possesses the ability to present the information in a manner that helps our clients to make informed decisions.
+JMT has performed travel demand forecasting for more than 30 years, through both regional travel demand models and the manual four-step process.
+Sample assignments include: transportation plans; individual project forecasts for corridors involving transit, express toll and HOV lanes; and environmental assessments for air and noise analysis.

-JMT analyzes existing and projected traffic volumes to determine the adequacy of existing operations and to evaluate if proposed improvements would resolve deficiencies.
-Various analysis packages, including VISSIM, CORSIM, SIDRA/Intersection, SYNCHRO, and Highway Capacity Manual Software, are utilized in the analysis and can range from signal timing to evaluating future improvements.
-Travel time studies are performed to validate the models using GPS equipment.
+Existing and projected traffic volumes are analyzed to determine the adequacy of existing operations and to evaluate if proposed improvements resolve deficiencies.
+Various analysis packages, including VISSIM, CORSIM, SIDRA Intersection, SYNCHRO, and Highway Capacity Manual Software, are utilized in the analysis and can range from signal timing to evaluating future improvements.
+Travel time and speed data are used to validate the models.